Georgian wine PDO

 Overview

-Mukuzani is Georgia's most iconic PDO (Protected Designation of Origin) for dry red wine, synonymous with power, structure, and refinement.
-Made exclusively from Saperavi (საფერავი) grapes grown in the Mukuzani microzone of Kakheti, it is widely regarded as the country's flagship red - a benchmark for quality and consistency.
+Mukuzani is Georgia's most iconic Protected Designation of Origin for dry red wine and the country's definitive expression of Saperavi.
+Produced exclusively from Saperavi grapes grown in the Mukuzani microzone of Kakheti, it is widely regarded as the benchmark for quality, structure, and consistency in Georgian red wine.

-First officially recognized in 1888, Mukuzani quickly became the standard against which all Georgian dry reds were measured.
-Its hallmark style - deep color, full body, firm tannins, and the subtle influence of oak - has made it a symbol of both tradition and precision in modern Georgian winemaking.
+First officially recognized in 1888, Mukuzani set the standard for dry red winemaking in Georgia.
+Its classical style - deep color, full body, firm tannins, and measured oak influence - has long represented the meeting point between tradition and disciplined, modern craftsmanship.

 Geography & climate

-The Mukuzani PDO lies in the Gurjaani municipality on the right bank of the Alazani River, at 350-750 meters above sea level.
-The zone spans the gentle slopes between the Kakheti Ridge and Gombori Mountains, where vineyards benefit from long sun exposure and excellent drainage.
+The Mukuzani PDO is located in the Gurjaani municipality, on the right bank of the Alazani River, at elevations ranging from approximately 350 to 750 meters above sea level.
+Vineyards occupy gentle slopes between the Kakheti Ridge and the Gombori Mountains, benefiting from extended sun exposure and natural drainage.

-Soils are light clay and loam with limestone sublayers, giving the wines minerality and longevity.
-The continental climate - hot summers, cold winters, and strong diurnal shifts - allows Saperavi to ripen fully while preserving acidity and aromatic depth.
+Soils consist primarily of light clay and loam with limestone sublayers, contributing to structure, minerality, and longevity.
+The continental climate - hot summers, cold winters, and pronounced day-night temperature variation - allows Saperavi to reach full phenolic ripeness while retaining freshness and aromatic depth.

 Authorized grape varieties

-Mukuzani must be produced exclusively from Saperavi grown within the defined PDO boundaries.
+Mukuzani must be produced exclusively from Saperavi cultivated within the clearly defined boundaries of the Mukuzani PDO.

 Wine styles & characteristics

-• Aroma: black cherry, plum, cassis, oak spice, and tobacco
+• Aroma: black cherry, ripe plum, cassis, subtle oak spice, and tobacco

-• Taste: full-bodied, firm tannins, balanced acidity, long, dry finish
+• Taste: full-bodied and dry, with firm tannins, balanced acidity, and a long, structured finish

 • Alcohol: typically 13-14.5%

-• Aging: minimum of 2 years total, with at least 1 year in oak
+• Aging: minimum total aging of 2 years, including at least 1 year in oak barrels

 Taste profile